Mike Wallace: 1960s–2000s: 60 Minutes

 Wallace's reputation has been retrospectively affected by his admission that he had harassed female colleagues at 60 Minutes over many years.
 In the 1970s and 1980s, he was known for putting his hand on the backs of his female CBS News co-workers and unsnapping the clasps on their bras, as well as inquiring about their sex lives.
 Wallace admitted this in Rolling Stone magazine in 1991: 'It wasn't a secret.
 I have done that'.

 In 2018, claims of sexual misconduct at 60 Minutes led to the resignation of executive producer Jeff Fager, who had assumed the role of Executive Producer following the retirement of the show's creator, Don Hewitt.
 He resigned several months after a July 27 story by Ronan Farrow in The New Yorker.
-Not only did Farrow's story accuse Fager of ignoring and enabling misconduct by several high-ranking male producers at 60 Minutes, but Farrow also cited former employees who accused Fager himself of misconduct.
+Farrow's story accused Fager of ignoring and enabling misconduct by several high-ranking male producers at 60 Minutes, and Farrow cited former employees who accused Fager himself of misconduct.

-Former 60 Minutes producer Ira Rosen wrote that, in addition to the aforementioned sexual harassment, Wallace would also verbally abuse his colleagues.
+Former 60 Minutes producer Ira Rosen wrote that, in addition to the aforementioned sexual harassment, Wallace would verbally abuse his colleagues.
 Rosen painted the 60 Minutes working environment during his tenure as a toxic workplace with frequent incidents of sexual and verbal harassment.

 On March 14, 2006, Wallace announced his retirement from 60 Minutes after 37 years with the program.
 He continued working for CBS News as a "Correspondent Emeritus", albeit at a reduced pace.
-In August 2006, Wallace interviewed Iranian President Mahmoud Ahmadinejad.
+In August 2006, Wallace interviewed then-Iranian president Mahmoud Ahmadinejad.
 Wallace's last CBS interview was with retired baseball star Roger Clemens in January 2008 on 60 Minutes.
 Wallace's previously vigorous health (Morley Safer described him in 2006 as "having the energy of a man half his age") began to fail, and in June 2008 his son Chris said that his father would not be returning to television.

 Wallace expressed regret for not having secured an interview with First Lady Pat Nixon.